New York Oral, Maxillofacial, and Implant Surgery Scarsdale NY

 The majority of dental implants and bone grafts can be performed in the office under local anesthesia, with or without general anesthesia.
 The doctors will discuss your anesthetic options with you at your consultation.

 Do Implants need special care?

 Once the dental implants are in place, they will serve you well for many years if you take care of them and keep your mouth healthy.
-This means taking the time for good oral hygiene (brushing and flossing) and keeping regular appointments with our Westchester dental implant office and your restorative dentist.
+This means taking the time for good oral hygiene (brushing and flossing) and keeping regular appointments with our Scarsdale dental implant office and your restorative dentist.

 Read Our Patient Reviews for Dental Implants